Laplace hyperfunctions via \v{C}ech-Dolbeault cohomology: Boundary value map in

 { }

-The construction of a boundary value map for Laplace hyperfunctions in the framework of \v{C}ech-Dolbeault cohomology is the almost same as that for hyperfunctions done in the paper \cite{HIS}.
+The construction of a boundary value map for Laplace hyperfunctions in the framework of the relative \v{C}ech Dolbeault cohomology is the almost same as that for hyperfunctions done in the paper \cite{HIS}.
 First recall the coverings

 of $V$ and $V \setminus U$, where $V_0 = V \setminus U$, $V_1 = V$ and $V_{01} = V_0 \cap V_1$.
 We now construct the boundary value morphism